Skip to content

-Spectacle Makers: an interview with David Shrigley
+Spectacle Makers: An interview with David Shrigley

 As part of Spectacle Makers for London Design Festival 2024, the artist David Shrigley designed a frame with one big eye, and one small eye.
 We visited him in his Brighton studio, to talk about his work, and about why you shouldn’t pay too much attention to the things artists say about their work.